 Faculty Development and the Centre for Health Education Scholarship invite you to join us for a CAME webinar session, designed to bring practical, evidence-and experience-based advice to Canadian health educators.

-The webinars are delivered by CAME using the Adobe Connect platform, allowing full audio and visual communication and interaction between presenter and participants and offering an exciting opportunity to engage online with an expert and with colleagues in a live discussion on a key topic in medical education.
+The webinars are delivered by CAME and offer an exciting opportunity to engage online with an expert and with colleagues in a live discussion on a key topic in medical education.

 The overall aims of the webinar series are to enable Canadian health educators to: